anngroong/podcasts/content/episode/209-rananjay-anand-indo-armenian-friendship-ngo-india-on-world-stage-economic-trade-defense-relations-hope-promise.md

 Mr. Anand, since this is your first time on our show, we’re interested in hearing more about you and your involvement with Armenian relations or the involvement of Armenians in your life.

-* First may we hear a little bit about the Indo-Armenian Friendship NGO that you co-founded?
+* What is the Indo-Armenian Friendship NGO that you co-founded?
     * How many members does it have?
     * Where does it get its funding?
     * Do you get support from the Indian embassy or the MFA?